Prester John: Ethiopia

 Prester John had been considered the ruler of India since the legend's beginnings, but "India" was a vague concept to the medieval Europeans.
 Writers often spoke of the "Three Indias", and lacking any real knowledge of the Indian Ocean they sometimes considered Ethiopia one of the three.
 Westerners knew that Ethiopia was a powerful Christian nation, but contact had been sporadic since the rise of Islam.
 No Prester John was to be found in Asia, so Europeans began to suggest that the legend was a reference to the Christian kingdom of Ethiopia.
 Evidence has suggested that locating Prester John's kingdom in Ethiopia entered the collective consciousness around 1250.

 Marco Polo had discussed Ethiopia as a magnificent Christian land and Orthodox Christians had a legend that the nation would one day rise up and invade Arabia, but they did not place Prester John there.
-Then in 1306, 30 Ethiopian ambassadors from Emperor Wedem Arad came to Europe, and Prester John was mentioned as the patriarch of their church in a record of their visit.
+In 1306, 30 Ethiopian ambassadors from Emperor Wedem Arad came to Europe, and Prester John was mentioned as the patriarch of their church in a record of their visit.
 Another description of an African Prester John is in the Mirabilia Descripta of Dominican missionary Jordanus, around 1329.
 In discussing the "Third India", Jordanus records a number of fanciful stories about the land and its king, whom he says Europeans call Prester John.

 After this point, an African location became increasingly popular.
 This may have resulted from increasing ties between Europe and Africa as 1428 saw the Kings of Aragon and Ethiopia actively negotiating the possibility of a strategic marriage between the two kingdoms.
 On 7 May 1487, two Portuguese envoys, Pêro da Covilhã and Afonso de Paiva, were sent traveling secretly overland to gather information on a possible sea route to India, but also to inquire about Prester John.
 Covilhã managed to reach Ethiopia.
 Although well received, he was forbidden to depart.
 Contact for the purpose of finding allies, such as with Prester John increasingly fueled early European exploration and colonialism.

 More envoys were sent in 1507, after the island of Socotra was taken by the Portuguese.
 As a result of this mission, and facing Muslim expansion, regent queen Eleni of Ethiopia sent ambassador Mateus to king Manuel I of Portugal and to the pope, in search of a coalition.
 Mateus reached Portugal via Goa, having returned with a Portuguese embassy, along with priest Francisco Álvares in 1520.
 Francisco Álvares's book, which included the testimony of Covilhã, the Verdadeira Informação das Terras do Preste João das Indias ("A True Relation of the Lands of Prester John of the Indies") was the first direct account of Ethiopia, greatly increasing European knowledge at the time, as it was presented to the pope, published and quoted by Giovanni Battista Ramusio.